A Fantastically Hideous World

 October 25 2011

 This entry was posted on October 26, 2011 by The Anadromist.
-It was filed under Americana, Barcodes, Bumper Stickers, Commercial Logos, Facebook, Fashion, Fashion Magazines, Harper's Bazaar, Idiocracy, Kate Moss, New Dark Age, New York City, Owen Barfield, Postmodernism, Reality, Social Networking, Tattoos, Television, The Anadrome, Times Square and was tagged with 21st Century America, Aesthetics, C.S.
+It was filed under Americana, Barcodes, Beauty, Bumper Stickers, Commercial Logos, Facebook, Fashion, Fashion Magazines, Harper's Bazaar, Idiocracy, Kate Moss, New Dark Age, New York City, Owen Barfield, Postmodernism, Reality, Social Networking, Tattoos, Television, The Anadrome, Times Square and was tagged with 21st Century America, Aesthetics, C.S.
 Lewis, communication, courage, Fashion, Fashion Magazines, Graphic Art, New Dark Age, New York City, Owen Barfield, tactics, The Anadrome, The Anadromous Life.